google/zetasql/docs/query-syntax.md

 + A subquery with a recursive table reference cannot contain an `ORDER BY` or `LIMIT` clause.
 + A subquery with a recursive table reference cannot invoke aggregate functions.
-+ A subquery with a recursive table reference cannot invoke analytic functions.
++ A subquery with a recursive table reference cannot invoke window functions.
 + A subquery with a recursive table reference cannot contain the `DISTINCT` keyword or
   `GROUP BY` clause.
 To filter